Željko Joksimović: 2008–2011: Eurovision hosting and Ljubavi

-In early 2008, Željko Joksimović composed a song that was performed by Jelena Tomašević in the Serbian national final for the Eurovision song selection, Beovizija 2008, called "Oro".
-The song is a folk ballad with traditional folk Serbian elements.
+In early 2008, Željko Joksimović composed a song that was performed by Jelena Tomašević in the Serbian national final for the Eurovision song selection, Beovizija 2008, titled "Oro".
+The song is a folk-ballad with traditional folk Serbian elements.
 Because the Eurovision Song Contest 2007 has been won by Serbia, the contest that year came in the country.
-On 24 March 2008 it was announced by the 2008 Eurovision organisers RTS that together with Jovana Janković he would host the Eurovision Song Contest 2008 in Belgrade, giving him two roles in the contest.
-Tomašević's song finished on the 6th place over 25 countries in the final.
+On 24 March 2008, together with Jovana Janković, RTS announced that he hosted the Eurovision Song Contest 2008 in Belgrade, giving him two roles in the contest.
+Tomašević's song finished in the 6th place in over 25 countries in the final.

-The song came six with 160 points, with OGAE Greece ranking it as their favourite of the year.

-After a year of a music pause he released his fifth studio album named Ljubavi (2009) by the production of Minacord and City Records.
-"Ljubavi" is the name of the pilot single of the album too.
-The single has a large success in Serbia and the neighbouring countries.
-In early 2010 he released the second single from the album called "Žena Za Sva Vremena".

-On 12 June 2010, he performed his biggest concert yet.
-It was held on the Asim Ferhatović Hase Stadium in Sarajevo, Bosnia and Herzegovina, which can seat 37,500, though attendance for concerts can be expanded to reach about 80,000, in front of over 40,000 persons.

-2012: Eurovision return

-Joksimović represented Serbia in the Eurovision Song Contest 2012 in Baku, Azerbaijan.
-The song was called "Nije ljubav stvar" composed and performed by Joksimović.
-The lyrics are by Marina Tucaković and Miloš Roganović.
-The English version of the song called "Synonym" by Ljilja Jorgovanović.
-The arrangements of both versions were done by Željko Joksimović and Alek Alekov.
-The postproduction and mastering was done by James Cruz, an award-winning audio-mastering engineer in his New York studio.
-The song was a great success, finished on third place.

-He married Jovana Janković in January 2012.

-2015: Eurovision Song Contest 2015
+Later career

-Željko Joksimović was invited by RTCG to compose song for Knez who represented Montenegro in the Eurovision Song Contest 2015 in Vienna, Austria.
-Joksimović composed song Adio and the song has three versions, in Serbian, French and English language.
-Serbian lyrics are written by Marina Tucaković and Dejan Ivanović, while English version is signed by Swedish songwriters Nicole Rodriguez, Tami Rodriguez, and Serbian Milica Fajgelj and Dunja Vujadinović.
+Joksimović was invited by RTCG to compose song for Knez who represented Montenegro in the Eurovision Song Contest 2015 in Vienna, Austria.
+He composed the song Adio, which has three versions in Serbian, French, and English.
+The Serbian lyrics were written by Marina Tucaković and Dejan Ivanović, whilst the English version was written by Swedish songwriters Nicole Rodriguez, Tami Rodriguez, as well as Serbs Milica Fajgelj and Dunja Vujadinović.